 A detailed ‘Particulars’ document will be included in the sale, along with our detailed receipt and 12 months’ warranty*.
 A separate insurance valuation for the replacement value of this watch will also be provided at the time of sale, along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If at any time, this watch proves to be anything less than totally authentic, or not as described, Vintage Gold Watches of London will offer you a full refund at any time”.

-The matching vintage Longines presentation box in the photographs will be included with this watch.
+A matching vintage Longines presentation box will be included with this watch.

 This is a wonderful example of one of the most beautiful and sought after vintage Longines available.
 A rare, highly collectable and practical vintage gold gentleman’s dress watch, from one of horology’s most highly respected names which is something of beauty, to use, to wear, to treasure and enjoy!